 If you’re like many of our readers, by the time your new height-adjustable workstation is all put together you’re likely going to invest more time in getting your monitor(s) set up on a monitor arm, adding on a keyboard tray, mounting your computer with a CPU holder or tech dock, adding power modules and running cable management.
 All these things take time, and some of them require the desk to be cleared off and flipped over, like if you wanted to add caster wheels after you already built your desk.

-So for all these reasons we always recommend asking in advance how strict that 30 day window is if you find out it’s really not the desk for you.
+For all these reasons, we always recommend asking in advance how strict that 30-day window is if you find out it’s really not the desk for you.
 You should also think through how much return shipping will cost you.
 Not sure which desktop color to choose?
 Order samples to examine before buying the desk.
 Not sure what size desktop to order?
 Measure the space it will go into before committing to the purchase.
 A standing desk is just a much harder item to ship back than the wrong color blouse that turned out not to look so good on you, or not fit well.

 Beware of “the shift game”

-This is mostly an issue for corporate buyers, but if you buy a standing desk for, say, a 24×7 call center, some warranties will actually reduce the warranty term by up to 76%, saying their warranties are based on 40 hours per week of use.
-This is common with Big Furniture vendors like Herman Miller and even some e-commerce sellers like UpLift that states in their long list of warranty exclusions that “Above single-shift use, 8 hours per day, 40 hours/week.
+This is mostly an issue for corporate buyers, but if you buy a standing desk for, say, a 24×7 call center, some warranties will actually reduce the warranty term by up to 76 percent, saying their warranties are based on 40 hours per week of use.
+This is common with Big Furniture vendors like Herman Miller and even some e-commerce sellers like UpLift that state in their long list of warranty exclusions that, “Above single-shift use, eight hours per day, 40 hours/week.
 Warranty periods are reduced proportionally for above single-shift use.”